bishalsensand/gin-rest-api/README.md

-# Quick and dirty REST API using gin
+# Quick and dirty Firestore REST API using gin
-This is an example of quick and incomplete REST API written in [Gin Web Framework](https://github.com/gin-gonic/gin)
+This is an example of quick and incomplete REST API written in [Gin Web Framework](https://github.com/gin-gonic/gin).
+The project uses [Google Cloud's Firestore](https://cloud.google.com/firestore) for data persistence.

 ## Configuring